-Negative test results reported in our API and CSVs are calculated by subtracting Positive PCR tests (people) from Total PCR tests (specimens).
+Negative test results reported in our API and CSVs are calculated by subtracting Confirmed cases from Total PCR tests (specimens).

 On September 1, New Jersey did not update their total PCR test figure by the time of our update, however total cases increased from 191,160 to 192,290.

 On August 7, 2020, we back-filled New Jersey's Probable deaths with data provided by the state.
-This removed apparent spikes in deaths due to the state's irregulat reporting.
+This removed apparent spikes in deaths due to the state's irregular reporting.